Last Updated: February 1, 2022

 We obtain the categories of personal information listed above from the following categories of sources:

-We may use or disclose personal information we collect for “business purposes” or “commercial purposes” (as defined under the CCPA), which may include the following examples:
+We may use or disclose personal information we collect for “business purposes” or “commercial purposes”, which may include the following examples:

 Please note that the examples provided above are illustrative and not intended to be exhaustive.
 For more details on how we use this information, please refer to the “Use of Your Personal Data” section.